In almost equal measure, the year 2019 promises to be a challenging and positive one for the IT industry.

-Beyond e-commerce and human communications, autonomous vehicles are the most highly visible and among the most often cited examples of a new technology which will rely on high performance edge computing technology.
+Beyond eCommerce and human communications, autonomous vehicles are the most highly visible and among the most often cited examples of a new technology which will rely on high performance edge computing technology.

-It’s no secret that safety and accident prevention is a vital priority in this space.
-Transporting this critical real-time data from the car to the edge to a regional data centre to the cloud and back to the vehicle to initiate an action is not feasible.
+It's no secret that safety and accident prevention is a vital priority in this space.
+Transporting this critical real-time data from the car to the edge to a regional data center to the cloud and back to the vehicle to initiate an action is not feasible.
 Rather, this application will drive an explosion in edge infrastructure demand where large amounts of data can be cached, processed, and analysed.

 Machine learning is also seen as integral to any autonomous transport system.
 Data intensive, low latency applications that require real-time analytics will be the fastest growing, most storage intensive, network hungry, and compute heavy workloads to roll out in the next five years.

 AI was the top tech conversation of 2018 and this conversation will expand in 2019.